6 June 2013 by Laura

 Walsh himself appears twice in the painting, sitting on opposite sides of the table.
 The Walsh on the right-hand side is shown wagging his finger at his opposing self, a mannerism he particularly disliked and a nice example of the way he used humour in his work.

 Irish-born Walsh settled in Liverpool in 1960 and established himself at the heart of the city’s creative crowd.
 The Walker’s collection and his circle of artist, poet and musician friends were an important source of inspiration and often the subjects of his work.
+Another link with the Walker is the fact that Walsh exhibited in the John Moores Painting Prize at the Gallery in 1963.

 (Comments are closed for this post.)